Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/unpublished-api/README.md

 // An example of description in the case of a nested class is shown below.

 // For constructor
-// If you want to publish a no-arg constructor where Success is a nested class of Result class,
+// If you want to authorize a no-arg constructor where Success is a nested class of Result class,
 // Set the constructor name as "Result.Success ()".
 // * Note that when set to nablarch.fw.Result.Success.Success(),
 // the constructor of Result.Success class cannot be used.